andyolsen/hello-world-repo/week03/2021-02-03/readme.md

 # Topics

-## Additionally on Wednesday:
+Today will be a day of 1-1 sessions to go through any points you'd like to clarify.
+There won't be any formal lectures today.

+## Tasks for today:
+* Finish off any labs from yesterday
-* Finish reading Chapter 8 (Collections and Generics), slides 21 - 31
+* Read Chapter 8 slides 21 - 31, covering generics in more detail
-* Lab 8, exercises 4, 5
+* Do Lab 8, exercises 4, 5